Moʻtabar Tojiboyeva: Alimuhammad Mamadaliev's case and its consequences

 In 2002, Tojiboyeva was monitoring the case of Alimuhammad Mamadaliev, tortured and killed by special services.
 She took an active part in informing a wide public about the drama.
-As a result the case was examined by the Military Court of the Republic of Uzbekistan.
+As a result, the case was examined by the Military Court of the Republic of Uzbekistan.
 Merders of Mamadaliev were convicted to heavy terms of imprisonment.
-On June 30, 2002, Tojiboyeva together with Scott Peterson, a correspondent of the international newspaper "Christian Science Monitoring", visited Durmen village, where Mamadaliev's family lived.
+On June 30, 2002, Tojiboyeva together with Scott Peterson, a correspondent of the international newspaper "Christian Science Monitor", visited Durmen village, where Mamadaliev's family lived.
 They were carrying out journalistic investigation and questioning villagers about local administrative authorities' threats.
-The next day, on July 1, 2002, traffic police of Kirgulijsky district pulled over Tojiboyeva 's car and arrested her.
+The next day, on July 1, 2002, traffic police of Kirgulijsky district pulled over Tojiboyeva's car and arrested her.
 They grilled and humbled Tojiboyeva without formal procedure.
 She was brought to the department of internal affairs and placed in a basement cell.
 That night internal affairs officers raped her.
 The next day Tojiboyeva was accused in breaching the articles "Failure to obey order or regulation issued by a police officer" and "Disorderly conduct".
 Due to the lack of accusatory documents presented to the court as well as Tojiboyeva's claims to arrange medico-legal assessment, the case was transferred to the Public Prosecutor's Office and she was released from the courtroom.
 On September 5, 2002, the Criminal Court of Fergana region recognized illegal the actions of Kirgulijsky district officers.
 On September 27, the Public Prosecutor's Office of Kirgulijsky district initiated criminal proceedings.
 However, on December 16, 2002, the case was dismissed "in the absence of crime in the acts of the officers".

 Mamadaliev's case aggravated the confrontation between Tojiboyeva and the authorities.
 Due to that event, the "Fiery Hearts Club" and its leader gained even higher authority among people and that caused the increase in their activity.